mbonsma/bash-workshop/bash-workshop.md

-Using `history` is a great way to quickly make a task reproducible - if you've been trying different things and you find the one that works, you can find it back again using history.
+Using `history` is a great way to quickly make a task reproducible - if you've been trying different things and you find the one that works, you can find it back again using `history`.
 Better yet, you can *redirect* the output of a command from the screen to a file, and doing this with `history` saves the command history to a file.